niksy/dotfiles/README.md

 You can find a whole list of available packages (along with other repositories) on [Braumeister](http://braumeister.org/).

+### Sublime Text syntax highlight

+If you’re using Sublime Text as your code editor, there is a [package](https://github.com/mattbanks/dotfiles-syntax-highlighting-st2) which will give you proper syntax highlight for these dotfiles.
+You can install it via [Sublime Text Package Control](http://wbond.net/sublime_packages/package_control).

 ## Acknowledgements

 The code was taken from many sources and used [dotfiles by Mathias Bynens](https://github.com/mathiasbynens/dotfiles) as starting point.